1 - Rules

 1. Goal difference.

-2. Results of match(es) between teams with equal points (Head-to-head).
+3. Results of the match(es) between teams with equal points (Head-to-head).

 4. Penalty kick contest according to FIFA rules.

-- 1.5 - In Cat Y, all 4 teams of each group advance to Play-off Gold.
+- 1.5.1 - In category Cat Y, the fourth (4) best teams in each group will advance to Playoff Gold.

-- In Cat O, the best team in each group advances to the Super Groups, as well as the second best of all the groups.
-All other teams are eliminated.
+- 1.5.4 - In category Cat O, the best teams in each group will advance to Playoff Gold together with the second-best team from all the groups.
+The other teams will be eliminated.

 - 1.7 - A draw in the playoff will be decided by penalty kicks according to FIFA rules.